logo

 What is fallopian tube recanalization?

-Fallopian tube recanalization (FTR) is a nonsurgical procedure to clear blockages in the fallopian tubes, part of a woman’s reproductive system.
+Fallopian tube recanalization (FTR) is a nonsurgical procedure to clear blockages in the fallopian tubes, Women experiencing reproductive health issues may also benefit from exploring related conditions such as Uterine Fibroid Embolization and Endometriotic Ovarian Cyst Ablation, which can also affect fertility.

 Doctor